-- i.
-Marquees or awnings which comply with the requirements of LUC 20.25A.170.A.2.b are permitted to extend over the setback upon approval of the Director. - ii.
+i.
+Marquees or awnings which comply with the requirements of LUC 20.25A.170.A.2.b are permitted to extend over the setback upon approval of the Director.

+ii.
 External decks and balconies that intrude into the right-of-way are permitted to extend over the setback upon approval of the Director and shall be a minimum of 20 feet above average finished grade.

-c.
-Intrusions into Stepbacks
+- c.
+Intrusions into Stepbacks - i.
+The Director may allow modifications to the minimum required stepback if:

-- i.
-The Director may allow modifications to the minimum required stepback if: - (1) The applicant can demonstrate that the resulting design will be more consistent with the Design Guidelines of 20.25A.140 through 20.25A.180; and - (2) The intrusions for building modulation or weather protection features shall be a maximum of twenty percent of the length of the whole façade, twenty five percent of the depth of the required stepback, and a maximum of ten feet in length per intrusion. - ii.
+(1) The applicant can demonstrate that the resulting design will be more consistent with the Design Guidelines of 20.25A.140 through 20.25A.180; and ii.
 Stepbacks may be modified, but shall not be eliminated except where the adjacent roadway width is greater than 70 feet.
-Otherwise, the maximum modification is 60% of the depth of the required stepback. - iii.
-The Director may allow modifications to the stepback requirements for performing arts centers if: - (1) Interesting roof forms, significant floor plate modulation, significant façade modulation, or other such unique architectural features are provided to minimize impacts to abutting structures.
+Otherwise, the maximum modification is 60% of the depth of the required stepback.